 In the statistical disclosures and warnings to the community, the University will ensure that a complainant's name and other identifying information is not disclosed.
-[Mention state law reporting requirements if any].
 The Coordinator will refer information to the appropriate Clery Officer when appropriate for a determination about Clery-related actions, such as disclosing crime statistics or sending campus notifications.